ANUSA has 4 different food programs that are free for students.

 A large number of university students find it difficult to source food.

-That’s why we have the ANUSA Student Meals program, so that all students have access to regular, healthy and nutritious meals.
+That’s why we have the ANUSA Student Meals program.
+The program aims to provide students with healthy and nutritious meals when times are tough and you are unable to obtain meals.

 The Brian Kenyon Student Space offers a free breakfast throughout teaching periods.

-To grab free brekky just rock up to the BKSS Monday – Friday, 8am – 10am, during semester.
-The BKSS is located in Union Court near The Gods Café and Bar.
+To grab some free breakfast just rock up to the BKSS Balcony Monday to Friday from 8:30am – 10.30am, during teaching periods.
+The BKSS is located on Level 2 of the Di Riddell Student Centre in Kambri.

 The BKSS also offers free tea and instant coffee throughout the day, as well as access to cheap snacks, $1 Nespresso coffee, a microwave and hot water.
 Plus it’s warm, which is a must for Canberra winter.